 Check out this Guide to Cremation Costs in Texas to learn more about prices and providers near you.

 Direct cremation in Texas is growing in popularity.
-A direct cremation means that an immediate cremation is conducted with no service, minimal services, and intervention by a funeral home.
+A direct cremation means that an immediate cremation is conducted with no service or minimal services and no intervention by a funeral home.

 The deceased is generally collected from the place of death and transferred to the funeral home or crematory.
 After the 48-hour waiting period passes, the deceased is cremated (most often in a simple cardboard container), and the cremated remains are then returned to the family.

-Direct cremation in Texas can generally be obtained for between the cost of $749 and $995 (depending on where in Texas you live).
+Direct cremation in Texas can generally be obtained in many areas for between the cost of $749 and $995.

 In some rural areas, a direct cremation can be much higher than this, but if you shop around and compare cremation prices, you should be able to obtain a low-cost direct cremation in Texas.